 Supplements are a big deal nowadays.
 With people living busy lives and unable (or unwilling) to make time to consume enough nutrients from real food, supplements are the go-to.
 I know.
 I take supplements, too, because, like many, life is hectic.

 As hormone levels fall the body needs lots of support.
 And though real food and supplements are keys to feeling well during the menopause phase, they are not the be-all-end-all answers.

 The thing is, too much of anything is never good.
 Remember, supplements are also medication, and that’s a lot of load for the liver.
 When the body absorbs the nutrients, it’s the liver’s job to metabolize what’s not needed by converting them from fat-soluble molecules to water-soluble molecules for excretion.
 The good news is that you can lessen the burden.

 So here’s my question.
-Have you ever considered another kind of supplement for your well-being?
-One that is not medicinal but has healthy outcomes.
-I’m referring to restorative practices that can be a source of support for your body during this significant rite of passage and health in general, for that matter.
+Have you ever considered other kinds of supplements for your well-being?
+Ones that are not medicinal but have healthy outcomes.
+I’m referring to restorative practices that can be a source of support for your body during this significant rite of passage and health in general.

 Restorative practices are designed to shift your body from a place of chaos to a place of calm.
 And there is no doubt that the body feels chaotic during peri and post-menopause for many.
 If you take a body experiencing the usual ups and downs of everyday life and throw in menopause symptoms, you get a lit life.
 No pun intended, but it can get hot and heavy, night and day, for menopausal people.